 A basic health insurance covers the most essential medical care:

-With UnitedConsumers, you will receive up to 10% discount on the mandatory health insurance from VGZ.
-Do you want to apply for our health insurance, please contact us at firstname.lastname@example.org or let us call you back for free.
+With UnitedConsumers, you will receive up to 10% discount on the mandatory health Insurance from VGZ or a friendly premium for a health insurance from Bewuzt..
+If you have any questions about our health insurance, please contact us at email@example.com or call 040 – 235 05 60.
+One of our advisors will answer your phone call immediately.
+That is how we work.

 What happens if I am uninsured?